calixtec/churchcrm-docker/README.md

 docker-compose up
 ```

+## Versioning

+The tags used here follow the same version from ChurchCRM.
+So, if you want to use ChurchCRM v5.4.3, you'll need to pull image tagged as 5.4.3.
+The most recent version tagged here is also tagged as `latest`, making our lifes easier.

 ## Structure

 `docker-compose.yml`: This file defines the Docker services, networks, and volumes.
 It includes the ChurchCRM application, a MariaDB database, and a Redis instance for session handling.